daviddarnes/garth/CONTRIBUTING.md

 [Needs Collaborator](#join-the-project-team): Issue Tracker

 One of the most important tasks in handling issues is labelling them usefully and accurately.
-All other tasks involving issues ultimately rely on the issue being classified in such a way that relevant parties looking to do their own tasks can find them quickly and easily.
+All other tasks involving issues ultimately rely on the issue being classified in such a way that relevant parties looking to do their own tasks can find them quickly and without difficulty.

 In order to label issues, [open up the list of unlabelled issues](https://github.com/daviddarnes/garth/issues?q=is%3Aopen+is%3Aissue+no%3Alabel) and, **from newest to oldest**, read through each one and apply issue labels according to the table below.
 If you're unsure about what label to apply, skip the issue and try the next one: don't feel obligated to label each and every issue yourself!